FedAdapter: Efficient Federated Learning for Modern NLP: Introduction

 Much success of modern NLP comes from its training workflow as illustrated in Figure~\ref{fig:overview}.
 (1) The pre-training phase initializes a model on large text corpora.
 The training is self-supervised and time-consuming, often taking hundreds if not thousands of GPU days~\cite{devlin2018bert,brown2020language}.
 Pre-training teaches the model a language's inherent structure, e.g. word distribution.
 (2) The fine-tuning phase further adapts a pre-trained model for a specific NLP task targeting a specific domain, e.g. to classify sentiments (a task) of user emails (a domain)~\cite{devlin2018bert}.
 Fine-tuning is indispensable to modern NLP training; only through it, the model maps the generic language understanding to the outputs for rich NLP tasks.

 \paragraph{FedNLP} The two NLP training phases require data of disparate natures.
 While pre-training is typically done on public text corpora such as Wikipedia articles, fine-tuning requires domain-specific samples such as user reviews, messages, or emails.
-In personal computing, these samples are generated by end users continually, distributed over client devices, and in many cases considered privacy sensitive.
+In mobile computing, these samples are generated by end users continually, distributed over mobile devices, and in many cases considered privacy sensitive.

 To fine-tune models on private, distributed data, federated learning is the de-facto approach~\cite{lin2021fednlp,bonawitz2019towards}.
-In a training session targeting a specific NLP task and domain, a cloud service selects multiple clients to participate in training.
-A client trains a local copy of the model with its private data and sends the model updates to the cloud.
-Having aggregated model updates from multiple clients, the cloud sends an updated model to the clients.
-The training procedure repeats many rounds (typically hundreds or thousands~\cite{xu2020client, stremmel2021pretraining, mcmahan2017communication}) until the model accuracy reaches a desired level, i.e., convergence.
+In a training session targeting a specific NLP task and domain, a cloud service selects multiple mobile devices to participate in training.
+A device trains a local copy of the model with its private data and sends the model updates to the cloud.
+Having aggregated model updates from multiple devices, the cloud sends an updated model to the devices.
+The training procedure repeats many rounds (typically hundreds or thousands~\cite{xu2020client, stremmel2021pretraining, mcmahan2017communication}) until the model accuracy reaches a desired level.

-As such, this paper focuses on NLP model fine-tuning in a federated setting, a core NLP process in personal computing.
+As such, this paper focuses on NLP model fine-tuning in a federated setting, a core NLP process in mobile computing.
 Such a process is often referred to as FedNLP~\cite{lin2021fednlp}, for which $\S$\ref{sec:system-model} will present a detailed system model.